 However, preemption can play an important role in learning to avoid certain formulations if a speaker's expectations are taken into account in the following way.
-Suppose learners witness repeated situations in which the double-object construction might be expected-exactly because the relevant information structure suits the double-object construction at least as well as the prepositional paraphrase.
-If, in these situations, the prepositional alternative is systematically witnessed instead, the learner can infer that the double-object is not, after all, appropriate (Goldberg, 1995; 2006).
+Suppose learners witness repeated situations in which the double-object construction might be expected - exactly because the relevant information structure suits the double-object construction at least as well as the prepositional paraphrase.
+If, in these situations, the prepositional alternative is systematically witnessed instead, the learner can infer that the double-object is not, after all, appropriate (Goldberg 1995, 2006).
 As Goldberg (2006) emphasizes, the process is necessarily statistical, because a single use of the alternative formulation could be due to some subtle difference in the functions of the two formulations that actually favors the alternative formulation in that context.
 It is also possible that a single use could simply be due to an error by the speaker.
 But if an alternative formulation is consistently heard when another is expected, a process of statistical preemption predicts that speakers will learn to use the provided alternative.

 Statistical preemption presupposes that speakers attempt to anticipate others' utterances as they witness them.
 In fact, there is growing evidence that this is the case.
-We know that language is understood incrementally, with listeners anticipating upcoming words and constructions (Allopenna, Magnuson, & Tanenhaus, 1998; Arnold, Wasow, Losongco, & DeLong, Troyer & Kutas, 2014; Ginstrom, 2000; Elman 2004; Gibson, Bergen & Piantadosi 2013; Johnson, Turk-Browne and Goldberg 2013; Jaeger & Snider 2013; Kamide, Altmann, and Haywood 2003; Lew-Williams & Fernald 2007; Marslen-Wilson, 1973; Pickering & Garrod, 2013; Tanenhaus, Spivey-Knowlton, Eberhard, & Sedivy, 1995; Traxler et al. 2000).
-For example, the less predictable an upcoming word in a sentence is, the stronger the N400 component in electroencephalography - an event-related potential related to semantic processing (King & Kutas, 1995; Kutas & Hillyard, 1984).
-Prediction is possible because language involves probabilistic regularities that constrain our expectations and provide cues about upcoming words, phrases, and content (Bates & MacWhinney, 1987; Glenberg & Gallese,

-2012; Goldberg, Casenhiser, & Sethuraman, 2005; Pickering & Garrod, 2004, 2007).
-Stephens, Silbert, & Uri Hasson (2010) have found that listeners' brains activity literally aligns to a great extent with the speaker's; strikingly, the extent to which the listeners' activity in the relevant regions anticipates the speakers' has been found to correlate with behavioral measures of comprehension.
+We know that language is understood incrementally, with listeners anticipating upcoming words and constructions (Allopenna et al. 1998; Arnold et al. 2000; DeLong et al. 2014; Elman 2004; Gibson et al. 2013; Johnson et al. 2013; Jaeger and Snider 2013; Kamide et al. 2003; Lew-Williams and Fernald 2007; Marslen-Wilson 1973; Pickering and Garrod 2013; Tanenhaus et al. 1995; Traxler et al. 2000).
+For example, the less predictable an upcoming word in a sentence is, the stronger the N400 component in electroencephalography - an event-related potential related to semantic processing (King and Kutas 1995; Kutas and Hillyard 1984).
+Prediction is possible because language involves probabilistic regularities that constrain our expectations and provide cues about upcoming words, phrases, and content (Bates and MacWhinney 1987; Glenberg and Gallese 2012; Goldberg et al. 2005; Pickering and Garrod 2004, 2007).
+Stephens et al. (2010) have found that listeners' brain activity literally aligns to a great extent with the speaker's; strikingly, the extent to which the listeners' activity in the relevant regions anticipates the speakers' has been found to correlate with behavioral measures of comprehension.

 Statistical preemption of phrasal forms has only received attention in the experimental literature fairly recently.
-Two of the earliest studies have shown that hearing novel intransitive verbs in periphrastic causative constructions significantly preempts children's use of those verbs in simple transitives (Brooks & Tomasello, 1999; Brooks & Zizak, 2002).
+Two of the earliest studies have shown that hearing novel intransitive verbs in periphrastic causative constructions significantly preempts children's use of those verbs in simple transitives (Brooks and Tomasello 1999; Brooks and Zizak 2002).
 For example, Brooks and Tomasello (1999) found that children aged six and seven were less than half as likely to productively use a novel verb causatively when the verb had been modeled in both the intransitive and in a periphrastic causative, than when it was only modeled in the intransitive form.
-For example, if the child had heard both The cow is chamming and Ernie's making the cow cham, they were less likely to respond to "what did Elmo do to the cow?" with Ernie chammed the cow (causative), than they were if only the intransitive construction provided a readily available alternative to the causative construction, statistically preempting the use of the latter (cf. also Tomasello, 2003).
+For example, if the child had heard both The cow is chamming and Ernie's making the cow cham, they were less likely to respond to "what did Elmo do to the cow?" with Ernie chammed the cow (causative), than they were if only the intransitive construction had been witnessed.
+Hearing the novel verb used in the periphrastic causative construction provided a readily available alternative to the causative construction, statistically preempting the use of the latter (cf. also Tomasello 2003).